-Trail Segments
+Trail Description

-Pelton Creek to Vienna Trailheads
+Pelton Creek to Vienna – 5.6 Miles

 The Pelton Creek trailhead marks the southern end of the Rail Trail.
 Facilities include a restroom, picnic table and gravel parking area where parking is free.
 The entire fence at this trailhead was replaced by the Friends of the Medicine Bow Rail Trail in 2021 thanks to a grant from the Albany County Recreation Board.